 Benefits of the Skin Microbiome Series include:

-In addition, we have collaborated with MyMicrobiome in Germany, who has developed the world’s first standards for microbiome-friendly products.
-Some of our products have been tested and certified by MyMicrobiome to be microbiome-friendly.
-We also worked with Sequential Skin where they have developed the world’s first at-home skin test, that deeply analyses the skin genetics and skin microbiome.
+In addition, we have collaborated with MyMicrobiome in Germany, who has developed the world’s first standard for microbiome-friendly products.
+Our microbiome series have been tested and certified by MyMicrobiometo be microbiome-friendly.

 In-House Focus Group Clinical Trials

-A clinical trial was conducted on participants over a period of one month.
-These participants used the Sage and Ylang Skin Microbiome Friendly series - which consist of the Gentle Face Cleanser, Beauty Essence, and Soothing Moisturiser - twice a day for a month.
-Before they started using this range, a skin analysis using OBSERV 520 and skin patch test using Sequential Test Kit were done.
-These tests were repeated after one month.
+An exploratory in-vivo study was carried out in 10 volunteers of all skin types (male and female 17 to 50 years of age).
+These participants used the Sage and Ylang Skin Microbiome Friendly series - which consist of the Gentle Face Cleanser, Beauty Essence, and Soothing Moisturiser - twice a day for a period of one month.

 Here is a list of the documented results observed by the participants: